How can we help you?

 What factors have contributed to construction cost rises?

-The approximate cost to build a new home in Australia will continue to rise in 2023.
+The approximate cost of building a new home in Australia will continue to rise in 2024.

 Factors that have influenced construction costs in the past few years